FAQ - Frequently Asked Questions¶

 Predictor: A lower-level component that wraps a single

-).
+Modelwith its specific pre-processing and post-processing logic (defined in aCompositeProcessor).
 It handles one specific task (e.g., text detection). -

 Pipeline: A higher-level component that orchestrates multiple

-to perform a complete workflow (e.g., end-to-end OCR combining detection, classification, and recognition).
+Predictorsto perform a complete workflow (e.g., end-to-end OCR combining detection, classification, and recognition).
 Pipelines provide the main user-facing interface for common tasks.

 Q: How can I use my own custom models?¶